Rating:

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the wheat germ, this looks like the profile of a dry product containing a moderate amount of meat.
+When you consider the protein-boosting effect of the wheat germ and flaxseed, this looks like the profile of a dry product containing a moderate amount of meat.

 Bottom line?

-NRG Maxim Grainless is a plant-based dehydrated raw product using a moderate amount of various named meats as its main sources of animal protein, thus earning the brand 4 stars.
+NRG The Raw One is a dehydrated dog food using a moderate amount of raw named meats as its main source of animal protein, thus earning the brand 4 stars.

 Highly recommended.